park-bench/gpgmailer/postfix.md

 smtp_use_tls = yes
 ```

-To test your configuration, run the following replacing "receipient e-mail" with your e-mail:
+To test your configuration, run the following replacing "sender address" and "recipient
+address".
+Sender address probably has to match the e-mail account being used to send mail.:
 `sudo systemctl restart postfix`
-`echo "test e-mail body" | mail -s "test subject" <recipient e-mail>`
+`echo "testing" | sendmail -f '<sender address>' -v '<recipient address>'`

 After verifying that you received the e-mail, postfix should be secured against unauthorized
 users by changing which users can send via `sendmail` or `mail`.
 To block all users except